RobDWaller/robdwaller.github.io/_posts/2017-10-27-why-you-must-test-to-break.md

 You have ordered a black car with 4 tyres and 5 doors
 ```

 We also want to test this for three doors and five doors as our rules above state.
-So we write two simple tests...
+So we write two tests...

 ```php
 public function testOrderFiveDoorCar()